esm7/obsidian-rtl/README.md

 **You can map this command to a hotkey:** go to Obsidian's settings, click Hotkeys, search for "RTL" and set your preferred key combination.

+## Support the Development

+If you want to support the development of this plugin, please consider to [buy me a coffee](https://www.buymeacoffee.com/esm7).

 ## Settings

 ### Default text direction